Manvendra9830/VPR_NetVLAD/README.md

 -   **Code Portability:** Patched the source code to remove hardcoded paths and ensure it can run on any machine.
 -   **GPU Compatibility:** Corrected device placement issues to ensure the model properly utilizes an available GPU during training.
--   **Reproducible Pipelines:** Developed and documented clear, end-to-end pipelines for training and evaluating both `AlexNet` and `VGG16` architectures from scratch.
+-   **Reproducible Pipelines:** Developed and documented clear, end-to-end pipelines for training `AlexNet` from scratch and evaluating a pre-trained `VGG16` model.
--   **Result Visualization:** Added a dedicated script (`generate_plots.py`) to compare the performance of different models, which was not present in the original repository.
+-   **Result Visualization:** Added a dedicated script (`generate_plots.py`) to compare the performance of different models.
 -   **Dependency Management:** Modernized the dependency list and instructions for a smoother setup process.

 ## About The Project